xloem/ascii3d_deadman/README.md

 # ascii3d_deadman

-This is an attempt to make a small 3D graphics engine in python.
+This is an attempt to make a small ascii 3D graphics engine in python.

 It was inspired by an ascii rendering of myself handing that I wrote in a dissociated state of mind at https://lists.cpunks.org/pipermail/cypherpunks/2022-June/101485.html .